dart-lang/site-www/src/codelabs/dart-cheatsheet/index.md

 }
 {% endprettify %}

-This is a good place to initialize final fields, and it's executed before the constructor body.
-In addition, the initializer list is a handy place to put asserts for running in debug mode:
+The initializer list is also a handy place to put asserts, which run only during development:

 {% prettify dart %}
 NonNegativePoint(this.x, this.y)